 Use MFCMAPI to Delete Stuck Read Receipts

 Download and run MFCMAPI.
 Use the 32-bit version with Outlook 2007 and earlier or Outlook 2010 32-bit and the 64-bit build when you installed the 64-bit version of Office or Outlook.

 Note that MFCMAPI is updated frequently and these instructions and screenshots are from one of the older versions.
 The menus may not be identical, but the steps are the same: logon, find the default data file, locate the receipts and delete.

-1. From the Session menu, choose Logon and Display Store table
+1. From the Session menu, choose Logon .
+Select your profile from the Choose Profile dialog.

 When a secondary account has its own message store and places the outgoing messages in its own Outbox, select that account and right click, choose Open Store (or double click to open store).